 It is one of my learned opinions that leaders are not born overnight.
 The following is a leadership development paper that is not exactly a research paper in the traditional sense.
-I have ensured to use information from previous coaching activities and personal feedback and insights that will help the reader to view my establishments as a learned leader.
-During my course and assessments, I gained one of the most esteemed abilities that includes the art of observation.
-Such a lack of leadership skill can be supported by the fact that a 2007 study discovered that only 36% staff members in the team felt that they were competent enough to fill roles that required leadership skills such as observance.
-It is pertinent to mention that, in 2018, the baby boomer generation is on the verge of retirement and the recent fluctuations in economy have further highlighted the importance of leadership in the eye of shareholders, businesses, and workplaces in general.
+I have ensured to use information from previous coaching activities and personal feedback and insights that will help the reader view my establishments as a learned leader.
+During my course and assessments, I gained one of the most esteemed abilities including the art of observation.
+Such a lack of leadership skills can be supported by the fact that a 2007 study discovered that only 36% of staff members in the team felt that they were competent enough to fill roles that required leadership skills such as observance.
+It is pertinent to mention that, in 2018, the baby boomer generation is on the verge of retirement and the recent fluctuations in the economy have further highlighted the importance of leadership in the eyes of shareholders, businesses, and workplaces in general.

 One of the most inspiring leaders is Nelson Mandela and his fight to freedom.
-He exemplifies traits of both a team worker and a leader.
-Moreover, he stood against all injustices during him time and the relationships he had with the people were commendable.
+He exemplifies the traits of both a team worker and a leader.
+Moreover, he stood against all injustices during his time and the relationships he had with the people were commendable.
 He was a gifted leader with apt cognitive powers.
-As was common in his leadership style, anticipation is a valuable possession for Mandela to have seen that apartheid system in South Africa.
+As was common in his leadership style, anticipation was a valuable possession for Mandela to have seen the apartheid system in South Africa.
 Even though he was in his prison cell, he saw and anticipated actions that were to occur in the future.
-Even as a team worker, I took it onto myself to challenge people who were in the wrong, and at a higher social standing.
-One ought to believe in one’s rights and believes, and civil liberties (Glad & Blanton, 1997).
+Even as a team worker, I took it upon myself to challenge people who were in the wrong, and at a higher social standing.
+One ought to believe in one’s rights beliefs, and civil liberties (Glad & Blanton, 1997).
 Any system that does not ensure liberty ought to be challenged and overthrown at the very best.
-Interpreting any errors in judgement is also highly ambitious, and more so, required as part of ensuring best quality of leadership skills (Mandela, 1990).
+Interpreting any errors in judgment is also highly ambitious, and more so, required as part of ensuring the best quality of leadership skills (Mandela, 1990).
 To learn is to effectively lead.
 Similar points were also faced by Mandela after he was released from prison.
-One needs to learn and adapt in many of the societal norms today that include socialist societies with tinges of Marxism.
+One needs to learn and adapt to many of the societal norms today include socialist societies with tinges of Marxism.

 Bibliography